-The Common Application Form (CAF)(paper or online) must allow parents to apply for a Year 7 place in any Secondary school and to give reasons for their preferences.
+The Common Application Form (CAF), whether online or paper, must allow parents to apply for a Year 7 place in any Secondary school and to give reasons for their preferences.
 If parents apply directly to a school, the governing body/academy trust must inform the local authority.
-All applications are coordinated by the local authority (NNC) up to and including 31 July.
+All applications are co-ordinated by the local authority (NNC) up to and including 31 July.